SruthySebastian1/ProjectP3_Kafka/README.md

 Tasks:
 1. Create a producer program in Python that will ingest data to a Kafka Topic.
-    a.
+    * a.
 Data will have to be generated in the program.
-    b.
+    * b.
 Ingest the data every 2 seconds into the Kafka Topic.
 2. Display the data from the input Kafka Topic in a console consumer (CLI).
 3. Create a consumer program in Python that will read the data stream from the input Kafka Topic and will process the data further.
-    a.
+    * a.
 Read the data into a DataFrame object.
-    b.
+    * b.
 Print the schema of the input data stream
-    c.
+    * c.
 Apply the above-mentioned schema to the dataframe and print the schema.
-    d.
+    * d.
 Categorize the data as follows:
-        i.
-Payment types: Card, Internet Banking, UPI, Wallet, Google PAY, PAYTM etc. ii.
-Success and Failed payment transactions.
+        * 01. Payment types: Card, Internet Banking, UPI, Wallet, Google PAY, PAYTM etc.
+        * 02. Success and Failed payment transactions.
-    e.
+    * e.
 Create separate topics for each of the following and send respective data rows to them:
-        i.
-Card.
+        * 01. Card.
-        ii.
-Internet Banking.
+        * 02. Internet Banking.
-        iii.
-UPI.
+        * 03. UPI.
-        iv.
-Wallet.
+        * 04. Wallet.
-        v.
-Successful Transactions.
+        * 05. Successful Transactions.
-        vi.
-Failed Transactions.
+        * 06. Failed Transactions.
-    f.
+    * f.
 From the consumer program:
-        i.
-Determine and display on the console the number of orders and total amount for each city and payment type. ii.
-Also write the same information to a Parquet file (data should be appended to this file).
+        * 01. Determine and display on the console the number of orders and total amount for each city and payment type.
+        * 02. Also write the same information to a Parquet file (data should be appended to this file).